iluwatar/java-design-patterns/collector-state/README.md

 ---
 layout: pattern
-title: client-server
+title: collector-state
-folder: client-server
+folder: collector-state
-permalink: /patterns/client-server/
+permalink: /patterns/collector-state/
 categories: Architectural
-tags:
- - Decoupling
 ---

 ## Intent

 Client-server pattern consists of two parties; a server and multiple clients.
 The server component will provide services to multiple client components.
 Clients request services from the server and the server provides relevant services to those clients.```

+Explanation
-## Explanation
+##

 Real world example